User Community Service Desk Downloads

 Lineage metadata enrichment

-To enrich the lineage data with transformation information from Databricks Notebook, the respective API is called.
-For details, see the Databricks official documentation: List contents.
+To enrich the lineage data with transformation information from the Databricks notebook, the respective API is called.
+For details, see List contents.

 Lineage post-processing